 Victoria Powers, Attorney at Law

-Victoria is a shareholder in the law firm of Toole and Powers, P.A. and has been practicing law since 1989.
+Victoria is a shareholder in the law firm of Toole, Powers & Griffin, P.A. and has been practicing law since 1989.
 Over the past fifteen years, she has focused her practice on the areas of elder law, estate planning, probate, guardianship/conservatorships and long-term care/MaineCare planning.
 During the first ten years of her practice, she had an active statewide litigation practice with Erler & Powers.
 She is a frequent lecturer on the issues of elder law and ethics.
 She was the 2007 recipient of the distinguished Caroline Duby Glassman Award.
 She has served as co-chair of the Women’s Law Section and for many years as the editor of the Section’s Connections newsletter.
 As a Past President of the Maine Bar Foundation, and a member of the Justice Action Group, Victoria has also been a strong advocate for access to justice issues.
-Victoria currently serves as chair of the Board of Overseers of the Bar and served as a past chair of a disciplinary panel.
+She has also served as chair of the Board of Overseers of the Bar and served as a past chair of a disciplinary panel.
 Victoria received her undergraduate degree from the University of New Hampshire in 1983 and is a 1989 graduate of the University of Maine School of Law.
 She lives in Portland with her family and enjoys hiking and biking in Acadia National Park.

 Katherine E. Griffin, Attorney at Law

-Katherine joined the law firm of Toole and Powers, P.A. as an associate attorney in 2015.
+Katherine is a shareholder in the law firm of Toole, Powers & Griffin, P.A.
 She graduated from the College of the Atlantic in 2000 and the University of Maine School of Law in 2008.
 Prior to joining the firm she clerked for a superior court judge in Ketchikan, Alaska and worked for Disability Rights Maine and Legal Services for the Elderly.
 She is a native of Maine and lives in Portland.

 Jeannie M. Thomason, Paralegal